simonguld/CellSegmentationTracker/README.md

     - whether to generate a dataframe with track features
 - **get_edges : (bool, default = True)**
     - whether to generate a dataframe with edge features
+- **get_rois : (bool, default = False)**
+    - whether to add a column to the spots dataframe with the ROI coordinates of each spot.
+THE ROIs outline the spot mask.
+Adding them increases the size of the dataframe considerably.
+The ROI feature is a list with the format [(x1,y1), (x2,y2), ...].
 - **save_csv_files : (bool, default = True)**
     - whether to save the csv files to the output folder
 - **name : (str, default = None)**